What Are Some Common Time sharing Mistakes That Could Hurt My Case?

 (t) Any other factor that is relevant to the determination of a specific parenting plan, including the time-sharing schedule.

-Talk to your Virga Law Firm Tallahassee Attorneys to more fully understand this standard and be sure that you can prove in court that your actions are in the child’s best interests.
+Talk to your Virga Law Firm Florida Attorneys to more fully understand this standard and be sure that you can prove in court that your actions are in the child’s best interests.

 Try Not to Alienate or Bash the Other Parent